tkirksey/ITIS-4166-Final-Project/README.md

-# Final Project Template
+# Final Project - RestAPI

-This repository provides the **folder structure** for your team’s final project.
-All implementation is left to students.
+This repository contains the code for a RestAPI that uses Node.js with the Express framework with Postgresql as the database and Prisma as the ORM.

+The API is a system to manage basic information about a zoo, what animals are in the zoo, and what reviews other users have left for the zoo.

+When the server is spun up, you can read the documentation at `{URL}/api-docs/`